Illicit Trade Turkey Spotlight Analysis: Hasan Alsancak

 - How policy-makers and law enforcement officers prioritize activities to thwart illicit trade, and how those activities align with consumer motivation

-Combating illicit trade stakeholders in Turkey, “executives, policy-makers, and law enforcement” estimate that illicit trade has risen rapidly across all product types, at 8% compared with the European average of 2%.
-Films have the most significant divergence from the European average (10% vs. just 2%), and also the highest level of illicit trade, at 18%.
+Combating illicit trade stakeholders in Turkey, “executives, policy-makers, and law enforcement” estimate that illegal trade has risen rapidly across all product types, at 8% compared with the European average of 2%.
+Films have the most significant divergence from the European average (10% vs. just 2%) and the highest level of illicit trade, at 18%.

 Turkish consumers report vastly higher rates of total illicit purchases than the European average (58% vs. 38%).
 This trend holds across the board, with the most significant difference in clothing, where 66% of purchases are considered illicit compared with 45% for Europe overall.

-There are more Activists* and Bargain Hunters in Turkey compared with the European average (22% vs. 14% and 17% vs. 14%).
+Turkey has more Activists* and Bargain Hunters than the European average (22% vs. 14% and 17% vs. 14%).
 There are fewer Critics and Opportunists (28% vs. 32% and 33% vs. 40%).
 Clarifying goods are legitimate would be the best way to reduce illicit trade for Opportunists, Bargain Hunters, and Activists.
 Critics say that raising fines and penalties would be the most effective strategy.

 Turkish executives plan to focus on their supply chain over the next three years by increasing tracking, monitoring, and reporting (47%) and contractual controls (45%).